 Dr. Stover, in a public address, describes how wellness impacts longevity.
 He shares how author Dan Buettner and National Geographic photographers documented people who lived to age 100 and beyond and what they did to make it there.

 "They found that wellness is not just about exercise.
 It's about a way of life.
 It’s about a sociologic piece; it's about a psychological piece; it’s about a nutritional piece and also includes exercise.
-But other people around the country are starting to say thank you after 16 years what we’re talking about, and in response to that, we developed a concept called Integrated Wellness Partners with our partner from Signet in order to take this concept outside the city limits of Akron to sell this to other healthcare systems, universities, municipalities, because people are finally starting to realize we can't afford the sick care model any longer."
+But other people around the country are starting to say thank you after 16 years what we’re talking about, and in response to that, we have taken this concept outside the city limits of Akron to sell this to other healthcare systems, universities, municipalities, because people are finally starting to realize we can't afford the sick care model any longer."

-Learn more about Integrated Wellness Partners and how Akron General and SIgnet are taking this concept to other communities.
+Contact 330-665-8133 to learn more about how Akron General is taking this concept to other communities.